So, What Happens in Vegas STAYS in Vegas Right?

 8. Masquerade Village Show in the Sky at the Rio Hotel and Casino

 This Carnival-themed show features fantastic floats that ride on tracks above the casino floor.
 You will find energetic dancers in exotic masks and costumes throwing beads into the crowd.
-The show also includes clowns and acrobats help boost the energy.
+The show also includes clowns and acrobats to help boost energy.
 There is a main stage on the casino floor with a live band providing the music for the show.
 Do keep in mind, however, that on Monday to Wednesday there is no Show in the Sky, instead a Latin band performing on the Masquerade Village Stage.

 Hourly from 7 pm to Midnight, Thursday – Sunday